 Charities call on Ireland to drop opposition to EU tax transparency rule

-A coalition of charities made up of ActionAid, Christian Aid Ireland and Oxfam have called on Ireland to drop its opposition to the tax transparency measure.
+A coalition of charities made up of ActionAid, Christian Aid Ireland and Oxfam has called on Ireland to drop its opposition to the tax transparency measure.

-A coalition of charities has called on Ireland to drop its opposition to a proposed EU tax transparency law as momentum grows in Brussels to pass the long-stalled measure.
+A coalition of charities has called on Ireland to drop its opposition to a proposed European Union tax transparency law as momentum grows in Brussels to pass the long-stalled measure.

 The so-called country-by-country reporting rule would force large multinationals to publicly disclose what activities take place in each country they are based in, and how much tax is paid in each.

-Aimed to tackle “corporate tax avoidance and aggressive tax-planning”, it would apply to multinationals with revenues over €750 million and is and has been blocked by a group of member states including Ireland, Luxembourg, Sweden and the Netherlands since it was first proposed by the European Commission in 2016.
+Aimed at tackling “corporate tax avoidance and aggressive tax planning”, it would apply to multinationals with revenues of more than €750 million and has been blocked by a group of member states including Ireland, Luxembourg, Sweden and the Netherlands since it was first proposed by the European Commission in 2016.

 Presidency

-Portugal, which holds the rotating EU presidency for the first six months of this year, has identified unblocking the law as a priority and member state ministers are to hold a public online discussion on the issue on Thursday in a session that is expected to reveal that required majority exists to pass the measure.
+Portugal, which holds the rotating EU presidency for the first six months of this year, has identified unblocking the law as a priority and member-state ministers are to hold a public online discussion on the issue on Thursday in a session that is expected to reveal that a required majority exists to pass the measure.

 Ireland’s opposition to the measure is grounded in a view that because it regards taxation it should be dealt with by finance ministers – something that would give the Irish government a permanent veto because a unanimous vote would be required to pass it.

-The proposal was last blocked in November, 2019, when ten member states insisted it required the approval of the economic and financial affairs council and should not go through the competitiveness council route.
+The proposal was last blocked in November 2019, when 10 member states insisted it required the approval of the economic and financial affairs council and should not go through the competitiveness council route.

 Lobbying